SydShafferLab/Stitch_and_subsample/README.md

 ![alt text](https://github.com/dylanschaff/Stitch_and_subsample/blob/main/README_screenshots/enter_overlap_numbers.png)

 You will then enter the vertical and horizontal pixel overlaps.
 Our scans were originally 1028x1028 pixels, were downsized by a factor of 4, and had an overlap of 10%.
 Therefore, our overlap was 26 pixels in each direction.
+For our files, you should enter the overlaps in the "Column X Overlaps" and "Row Y Overlaps".

 #### Output
 The actual stitching will now be done.
 It may take some time.
 For each scan, the code will save the: